 Typical examples are modifications in server, network or security infrastructure of the data center, which mostly bear higher costs and risks and therefore should be properly planned.

-Non-standard changes can be requested by email, through the Matrix42 Self Service Portal, or created directly in the console.
+Non-standard changes can be requested by email, through the Matrix42 Self Service Portal, or created directly in the application.
 As the final costs and tasks are not known at the time of the request, they should never be used as provision actions for services.

 Emergency changes have a very special nature.
 They are usually created in the system after the implementation and are used only for documenting the changed settings and coordinating a proper review.